 - 2 egg whites

-In a skillet, heat 2tbs olive oil over medium heat.
+- In a large oven safe skillet or Dutch oven, heat 2 tablespoons of olive oil over medium heat.
 Add onion, celery, and carrot.
 Saute 5 minutes.

-Meanwhile, heat over medium low, chicken stock and coconut milk in a large pot.
+- Meanwhile, warm the chicken stock and coconut milk in a pot over medium heat.

-On a lightly floured surface, roll out the pie crust.
-Using either one large ceramic dish or several smaller ramekins, cut out a circle about 1 inch over the intended surface.
+- On a lightly floured surface, roll out the pie crust to cover the baking dish.
+Lay the pie crust over the dish and pinch the edges to seal.
 Poke through the pie crust several times with a fork to let out steam while cooking and brush with egg whites.